 Winter storm coats parts of South, heads toward New England

-An aerial view of downtown Lynchburg as the snow falls Saturday, Jan.
-7, 2017, in Lynchburg, Va.
-The snow has moved out of Virginia, but police say driving conditions remain dangerous and are encouraging people to stay off the roads.
+The snow has moved out of Virginia, but police say driving conditions remain dangerous and are enc... .
+Daniel Kennington of Cary, catches air while sledding in the snow at Dorothea Dix Park in Raleigh, N.C., Saturday, Jan.
+7, 2017.

 Comments